 It won’t take long to accrue reward points if you’re traveling, eating out, and shopping at supermarkets a lot!

 Business Owner Perks

 Using the card as a business owner can really help you rack up the points.
 You can get up to five additional cards for your employees at absolutely no cost, and any card beyond that will just cost $35/card.

 If you’re using those cards for traveling employees, putting travel expenses on the cards for tax benefits, and then redeeming the points for personal use, you can really maximize the benefits of this card.

-This opportunity makes the card one of the best business credit cards with rewards for business owners, though you may also want to check out The Business Gold Rewards Card from American Express OPEN.
+This opportunity makes the card one of the best business credit cards with rewards for business owners, though you may also want to check out the American Express® Business Gold Card.

 Using With The Platinum Card® from American Express

 One thing to mention is that this card may work well with The Platinum Card® from American Express.